 Our Work — Large-scale policing, Protecting people online, Victims and resolutions

 Fraud is a unique type of crime.
 There is more of it than there is of other crimes, it is often complex and it has no respect for jurisdictional boundaries.
-Victims and offenders are often remote from one another, as are the agencies that tackle fraud.
-Unlike other crimes, there is a national process for…
+In 2018, HMICFRS inspected the effectiveness of the police response to fraud, including online fraud.

 Our Work — Large-scale policing, Policing on the beat